michael-spengler/fairness/README.md

 ## CULT Education at Existing Universities & Schools
 Introduce and incentivize Distributed Ledger Education (real democracy education) at schools by rewarding schools who offer this with CULT - improving the budget situaion for many schools.

 Check with Patrick & Sebastian to which extend [HWZ](https://fh-hwz.ch/person/comboeuf-patrick-studiengangsleitung/) and [DHBW Mannheim](https://www.mannheim.dhbw.de) would be interested.

+Prepare youtube videos in many languages as a basis for teachers who are new to the CULT.

 ## Supporting the Distributedness of our Movement
 ### Welcome Present CULT & RVLT